Liverpool city centre: Cultural Quarter

 St George's Plateau has been the focus of many of the most significant events in the city's history.
 In the present day, it is most often used for staging public events or political demonstrations, or as the starting point for important marches in the city.
-Events have included Christmas markets, political speeches of national importance, Remembrance Day events, an assembly point for Liverpool's annual Pride march and a live show to a crowd of 30,000 people to mark Liverpool's hosting of the Eurovision Song Contest 2023.
+Events have included Christmas markets, political speeches, Remembrance Day events, an assembly point for Liverpool's annual Pride march and a live show to a crowd of 30,000 people to mark Liverpool's hosting of the Eurovision Song Contest 2023.